Resources for Veterans With Bladder Cancer

 There are some risks that increase your chances of getting bladder cancer.
-Some risks cannot be avoided, like being male or being an advanced age.
-Other risks are environmental, like contact with chemicals, and these can also increase your risk of developing cancer.
+Some risks cannot be avoided, like being born male or being an advanced age.
+Other risks are environmental, like contact with chemicals.
 Your military service may have exposed you to unsafe chemicals, and this exposure could lead to health problems.1

 What harmful chemicals are used by the military?

 Harmful chemicals can be found in herbicides, unclean water, lead, and radiation.
-Herbicides, in particular, have been used by the military, and the government and health organizations are now aware that these are carcinogens, meaning that they can contribute to developing cancer.2-3
+Herbicides, in particular, have been used by the military.
+The government and health organizations are now aware that these are carcinogens, meaning that they can contribute to developing cancer.2,3

 Chemicals used in the Vietnam War

-Herbicides like Agent Orange and Agent Blue were used in the Vietnam War.4 Studies show that both Agent Orange and Agent Blue are carcinogens.
-1,5
+Herbicides like Agent Orange and Agent Blue were used in the Vietnam War.
+Studies show that both Agent Orange and Agent Blue are carcinogens.4,5

 Did serving in the military cause my bladder cancer?

 A 2016 report showed that bladder cancer is linked to Agent Orange and/or herbicide exposure.
-However, bladder cancer is not on the VA’s list of presumptive conditions related to Agent Orange, meaning that the VA hasn’t recognized Agent Orange as a cause of bladder cancer.4 There is enough evidence to suggest that herbicides can cause bladder cancer, and Agent Orange is linked to other cancers, too.3-6 The VA’s list of presumptive conditions is reviewed regularly, and bladder cancer advocates continue to work to get bladder cancer added to that list.
+And the US Department of Veterans Affairs (VA) has included bladder cancer on its list of presumptive conditions related to Agent Orange.
+This means that the VA has recognized Agent Orange as a cause of bladder cancer.3,4

 How do I know if I was exposed to Agent Orange?

 The military used cancer-causing herbicides in many countries.
-These include the United States, Vietnam, Korea, and Thailand.7-8 Exposure also could have occurred where these chemicals were stored.
-The US Department of Veterans Affairs (VA) website has a list of exposures to Agent Orange by location.7
+These include the United States, Vietnam, Korea, and Thailand.
+Exposure also could have occurred where these chemicals were stored.
+The VA website has a list of exposures to Agent Orange by location.7,8

 What if I think I was exposed to another cancer-causing chemical while in the military?

-If you served in another war or are concerned about other chemicals, the VA has a list of military exposures.2 It provides information about military-related health conditions.
+If you served in another war or are concerned about other chemicals, the VA has a list of military exposures.
+It provides information about military-related health conditions.2

 What should I do if I was exposed to chemicals in the service and I have bladder cancer?

 You may be able to get disability benefits from the VA.
 You have to file a claim through the VA.
-You must prove your illness is caused by something you encountered while in the military.
-If the VA agrees with your claim, you could get compensation and also get health care.
+You must prove that your illness is caused by something you encountered while in the military.
+If the VA agrees with your claim, you could get compensation and also get healthcare.
 If you were exposed to Agent Orange specifically, you could get an Agent Orange exam.6,8

 What is an Agent Orange exam?

 This exam looks for problems caused by chemical exposure.
-It is performed by a VA doctor and is free if you qualify for the exam.5 You can reach out to a VA environmental health coordinator for an appointment.
-Coordinators are listed in the directory of environmental health coordinators.9
+It is performed by a VA doctor and is free if you qualify for the exam.
+You can reach out to a VA environmental health coordinator for an appointment.
+Coordinators are listed in the directory of environmental health coordinators.5,9

 How do I file a claim with the VA?

-Veterans can reach out to Veterans Service Organizations (VSO) for help.
-Their expertise and support can help tremendously when filing a claim.8 Some of these VSOs include:
+Veterans can reach out to a Veterans Service Organization (VSO) for help.
+Their expertise and support can help tremendously when filing a claim.
+VSOs include:8

 - Vietnam Veterans of America